JackDerksen/CMPT-361-Project/README.md

 # MacEwan CMPT-361 Final Project: A Python secure mail transfer protocol application

 This is a **reasonably secure** SMTP application that works between 5 clients and a single central server over a TCP connection.
-Utilizes AES message encryption.
+Utilizes AES and RSA message encryption.

 ## Developed by